seankmartin/NeuroChaT/README.md

 ### Install PyQt5 on linux

-If you are running NeuroChaT on linux, after installing the requirements you will need to install further qt programs.
+If you are running NeuroChaT GUI on linux, after installing the requirements you will need to install further qt programs.
 Most likely, you only need `python3-pyqt5`, but just in case it might be safest to install all three of these if you have the available disk space.

 ```